josh-mchugh/rediscovering-javascript/chapter-10/README.md

 ## readfile-with-promises.js
 Promises have a nice feature which is they form a pipeline like in the functional composition like arrow functions.
 In our examples the calls to 'countLinesWithText()' are asynchronous and the order of the output is not predicatable.

+## race.js
+Promises can handle multiple asynchronous tasks at once.
+The 'race()' function takes multiple promises and returns the first one to resolve first.
+With the 'race()' function we do not have to wait for the additional promises to complete, the first one to finish is adequate.